 District of Columbia

 The District of Columbia has a strong commitment to environmental literacy supported by District agencies, community partners, universities, and of course schools themselves.
 The Office of the State Superintendent of Education (OSSE) and their partners encourage participation in the biennial collection of data, known as the Environmental Literacy Indicator Tool (ELIT), to understand the landscape and inform efforts to advance the implementation of environmental education.
-In both the 2017, 2019, and 2022 ELIT Survey, DC Public Schools reported being “somewhat prepared” to implement environmental education.
-In DC Public Schools, there is a systemwide MWEE in place at the elementary school level, and some MWEEs available in both middle and high school, but are not yet systemic.
+In every ELIT survey since 2017, including the 2024 ELIT Survey, DC Public Schools reported being “somewhat prepared” to implement environmental education.
+According to 2024 ELIT, there is a systemwide MWEE in place at the middle school level, with some MWEEs available in elementary and high school that are not yet systemic.
 In addition to the public school system, there are 66 charter school local education agencies.

 District-level Drivers of Environmental Literacy